Hyperrcompute/Nodeflare-Docs/README.md

 ### Navigation Overview

-- **🏠 Welcome** - Your starting point with HyperCompute introduction
+- **🏠 Welcome** - Your starting point with Hyperrcompute introduction
 - **✨ Overview** - Core concepts of the decentralized GPU marketplace
 - **🚀 Install** - Complete installation and configuration guides
 - **📘 Usage Guide** - Practical tutorials for providers and consumers